leafo/scssphp/README.md

     vendor/bin/phpunit tests

-There are two kinds of tests in the `tests/` directory:
+There are several tests in the `tests/` directory:

 * `ApiTest.php` contains various unit tests that test the PHP interface.
 * `ExceptionTest.php` contains unit tests that test for exceptions thrown by the parser and compiler.
+* `FailingTest.php` contains tests reported in Github issues that demonstrate compatibility bugs.
 * `InputTest.php` compiles every `.scss` file in the `tests/inputs` directory then compares to the respective `.css` file in the `tests/outputs` directory.
 * `ScssTest.php` extracts (ruby) `scss` tests from the `tests/scss_test.rb` file.